 - Where to stay: There are several good accommodation options in Carlsbad town.

 Carlsbad Caverns National Park features more than 119 underground caves and can be visited the whole year round.
-But because outside temperatures are mild, spring months are the best time to be here.
+But because outside temperatures are mild, the spring months are the best time to be here.
 March can get quite busy because of spring break, so try to avoid the weekends.

 The National Park is located about 20 miles/ 25 minutes drive south of Carlsbad, NM.
 The main place to visit is the show cave called Carlsbad Cavern that requires an entrance ticket.
 Your annual NPs pass is valid here as well, but you’ll have to pass the ticket counter to get a free admission ticket.